gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Default pull action

-    The default action for `Pull` in :ref:`browse-main-toolbar`, see the dropdown list.
+    The default action for `Pull` in :ref:`browse-repository-main-toolbar`, see the dropdown list.

   .. setting:: Revision grid quick search timeout [ms]
     :id: quick-search-timeout